johnno1962/InjectionIII/README.md

 It works but you need to temporarily turn off the "app sandbox" and "library validation" under the "hardened runtime" during development so it can dynamically load code.
-In order to avoid codesigning problems, use the new `copy_bundle.sh` script as detailed in the instructions for injection on an iOS device above.

 ### How it works